inet-framework/inet/doc/src/users-guide/ch-introduction.rst

-use of the services provided by the OMNeT++ simulation kernel and library (component model, parameterization, result recording, etc.), this also means that models may be developed, assembled, parameterized, run, and their results evaluted from the comfort of the OMNeT++ Simulation IDE, or from the command line.
+use of the services provided by the OMNeT++ simulation kernel and library (component model, parameterization, result recording, etc.), this also means that models may be developed, assembled, parameterized, run, and their results evaluated from the comfort of the OMNeT++ Simulation IDE, or from the command line.

 INET Framework is maintained by the OMNeT++ team for the community,